fzinfz/book/README.md

 # About
 This gitbook is mainly for system admininstration notes.
-<----expand the left panel for topics.
+<---- Click topics or search in the left panel.
 If you want to leave a comment, please cliek the "+" button near related paragraphs or [start a discussion](https://www.gitbook.com/book/fzinfz/notes/discussions/new).

 # Other Repositories